Charles Bridge (Stone Bridge)

 The Charles Bridge, also called the Stone Bridge, was built in the 1350's by the famous King Charles IV.
 It is one of the oldest surviving complete and functioning monuments in Europe.

 It is said that during its construction villagers from around Prague brought their eggs to the bridge.
-The yokes were mixed in with the stone.
+The yolks were mixed in with the stone.
 Somehow it makes the bridge stronger.
 Modern chemical tests of the bridge have verified that it does contain organic matter.
 Besides the chemical proof there is the fact that the bridge has withstood a lot of abuse.

 My Experience On The Charles Bridge